Masculinity: East African cultures

-During Margrethe Silberschmidt's research of urban and rural men in East Africa, she concludes that men experience disempowerment when they cannot not fulfill their role as breadwinner and feel inferior to women when they cannot provide for their family.
+During Margrethe Silberschmidt's research of urban and rural men in East Africa, she concludes that men experience disempowerment when they cannot fulfill their role as breadwinner and feel inferior to women when they cannot provide for their family.
 The changes in East Africa's cultural and economic framework can partially be attributed to British colonial rule because it altered the gender division of labor.
 There was an increase in wage labor which led to a demand for more skilled workers in an environment where there were primarily unskilled workers.
 Eventually, there was a shift to growing cash crops and the emphasis was put on men to be the breadwinner.
 A man's social value is traditionally connected to his ability to provide so when he can no longer do that, it negatively impacts his ego.
-Masculinity is seen as en entity to be protected, and when a man feels disempowered, he finds other ways to reaffirm their masculinity.
+Masculinity is seen as an entity to be protected, and when a man feels disempowered, he finds other ways to reaffirm their masculinity.
 Research that examines the struggles among men and look into their personal experiences can help to understand the social structures of masculinity.